mpthink/sparrowadmin/README.md

 # sparrowadmin

-This branch add apo, transaction function and fix some bugs.
+This branch add aop, transaction function and fix some bugs.